-- 152. Plaintiffs re-allege and incorporate by reference the allegations contained in the preceding paragraphs. - 153.
-The Advisory was promulgated, at least in part, with the purpose of discriminating against voters on account of their race and/or ethnicity.
+- 156. Plaintiffs re-allege and incorporate by reference the allegations contained in the preceding paragraphs. - 157.
+The Advisory was promulgated, at least in part, with the purpose of discriminating against voters on account of their national origin, race and/or ethnicity.
 Applying the framework established by the Supreme Court for analyzing discriminatory purpose, Village of Arlington Heights v.
 Metro.
 Housing Devel.
-Corp., 429 U.S. 252, 266-268 (1977), to the Advisory, the indicia of discriminatory purpose include (but are not limited to): the Advisory bears more heavily on persons of color in Texas; the advisory was adopted in the context of a long, persistent, and ongoing history of racial discrimination in voting and animus against immigrants in Texas; the Advisory was adopted through a process marked by numerous departures from normal administrative or legislative procedures; the sequence of events leading to the adoption and implementation of the Advisory included a disregard for the accuracy of the information used to remove voters from the rolls and the discriminatory impact of the Advisory on voters of color; the defendants have continued to implement the Advisory even after learning that it was based on deeply flawed and inaccurate information about citizenship status; and there is no legitimate non-discriminatory justification for moving forward with removals of persons from the voting rolls based on the Advisory.
+Corp., 429 U.S. 252, 266-268 (1977), to the Advisory, the indicia of discriminatory purpose include (but are not limited to): the Advisory bears more heavily on naturalized citizens and persons of color in Texas; the advisory was adopted in the context of a long, persistent, and ongoing history of racial discrimination in voting and animus against immigrants in Texas; the Advisory was adopted through a process marked by numerous departures from normal administrative or legislative procedures; the sequence of events leading to the adoption and implementation of the Advisory included a disregard for the accuracy of the information used to remove voters from the rolls and the discriminatory impact of the Advisory on naturalized citizens and voters of color; the defendants have continued to implement the Advisory even after learning that it was based on deeply flawed and inaccurate information about citizenship status; and there is no legitimate non-discriminatory justification for moving forward with removals of persons from the voting rolls based on the Advisory.

-154. The Advisory was promulgated and implemented with a racially discriminatory purpose in violation of the Fourteenth and Fifteenth Amendments to the United States Constitution, and Section 2 of the Voting Rights Act.
+158. The Advisory was promulgated and implemented with a discriminatory purpose based on race, color, and/or national origin, in violation of the Fourteenth and Fifteenth Amendments to the United States Constitution, and Section 2 of the Voting Rights Act.

-Count VII Denial of Voting Opportunities Based on Race or Color Violation of 52 U.S.C. § 10301
+Count VII Denial of Voting Opportunities Based on Race or Color Violation of Section 2 of the Voting Rights Act